Judge Denies Alec Baldwin Motion to Dismiss Manslaughter Charge in ‘Rust’ Shooting

 Mr. Baldwin is set to stand trial in July.

-Ms. Hutchins was killed after a gun Mr. Baldwin was handling discharged on set on Oct.
+Ms. Hutchins was killed after a gun that Mr. Baldwin was handling discharged on set on Oct.
 21, 2021.
 He has pleaded not guilty to an involuntary manslaughter charge, which carries a maximum sentence of 18 months in prison.

-Sheriff’s investigators initially sent the revolver to the FBI for routine testing, but when an FBI analyst heard Mr. Baldwin say in an ABC TV interview that he never pulled the trigger, the agency told local authorities they could conduct an accidental discharge test, though it might damage the gun.
+Sheriff’s investigators initially sent the revolver to the FBI for routine testing, but when an FBI analyst heard Mr. Baldwin say in an ABC TV interview that he never pulled the trigger, the agency told local authorities that it could conduct an accidental discharge test, though it might damage the gun.

-The FBI was told by a team of investigators to go ahead, and tested the revolver by striking it from several angles with a rawhide mallet.
+The FBI was told by a team of investigators to go ahead, and it tested the revolver by striking it from several angles with a rawhide mallet.
 One of those strikes fractured the gun’s firing and safety mechanisms.

 Armorer Hannah Gutierrez-Reed was convicted in March of involuntary manslaughter for her role in the shooting and was sentenced to 18 months in prison.